Whanganui

 There is a severe fire risk with the forests above, so no camping in them, nor lighting fires on the beach.

 Whether you have exited to the beach earlier or from this track, the main thing is to stay inland of the lagoon formed by the Turakina River when you get near Koitiata.
 This probably only fills to the extent shown on the TA and NZ Topo maps during winter, so you won’t see much of it.
 There is a track in the dunes running parallel to the beach as you near Koitiata but no obvious entry to it from the beach – you will just have to stumble onto it or stay on the beach until the twin road cones elevated on sticks that mark the main beach exit.
-There is a basic camp ground in Te One St at the small holiday settlement of Koitiata.
+There is a basic campground in Te One St at the small holiday settlement of Koitiata.

-• Koitiata Camp Ground – End of Te One St, Koitiata – 027 281 6691, 022 690 5654.
-Campsites only, no cabins, no cooking facilities aside from a coin-operated barbecue (which doesn’t run long for your money). $10 honesty box (bring cash) at the ‘kitchen’ behind the toilets.
+• Koitiata Campground – End of Te One St, Koitiata – 027 662 9040 (Maree), 06 327 3733.
+Campsites only, no cabins, no cooking facilities aside from a coin-operated barbecue (which doesn’t run long for your money).
+Put $15 for a tent in honesty box (bring cash) at the ‘kitchen’ behind the toilets.

 14. Koitiata to Whanganui City Bridge: 7 hrs, 29.5 km (maps 69, 68)

-After going up the hill on SH3 after Whangaehu settlement (and passing a pleasant picnic spot half-way up the hill) turn right on Warrengate Rd to No. 2 Line, west of Fordell, and then walk west to Whanganui.
+After going up the hill on SH3 after Whangaehu settlement (and passing a pleasant picnic spot halfway up the hill) turn right on Warrengate Rd to No. 2 Line, just west of Fordell, and then walk west to Whanganui.
 You can find a water supply and shade at a church on No. 2 Line just after its intersection with Union Line and Matawara Hill Rd.
 The route also lets you take the historic Durie Hill Elevator at the end (bring a $2 coin).
 To find the elevator, continue left into Durie St as No. 2 Line (now Portal St) turns right near its end, turn left into Maxwell Ave, then right into Blyth St. At the bottom of the elevator cross the Whanganui City Bridge into Victoria St, the main street in the town.

 • YHA Whanganui (Braemar House) – 2 Plymouth Street, Whanganui.
 Slightly north of the city centre, close to the river, just below the Dublin St bridge.
 06 348 2301.
 Braemar House is a B&B in a Victorian Homestead, and the Youth Hostel is operated in a separate building at the back.
-The hostel offers in-house massage and Reiki healing treatments by appointment.

-• Whanganui River TOP 10 Holiday Park – 460 Somme Parade, Whanganui, about 5 km up river from the town centre but is on the TA route.
+• Whanganui River TOP 10 Holiday Park – 460 Somme Parade, Whanganui.
+About 5 km upriver from the town centre but is on the TA route.
 06 343 8402 or 0800 272 664.
 Cabins and camping.

 • Kathmandu – 128 Victoria Ave